 So take the bus or get yourself a rental car and visit cities near Porto.
 You can also join us on one of our private tours in Douro or Braga and Guimarães.

 When it’s Fall in Porto, you get to eat all the holiday treats which starts rolling out around October and November.

 Try a freshly-made bolo rei, a cake covered in crystallized fruit with nuts inside.
 Pão de ló is another traditional cake served in holidays like Christmas and Easter.
 Some say it’s like a sponge cake, but much better since it only has 3 ingredients: flour, eggs and sugar.

 You can find all these desserts in bakeries across town.
 In Porto’s center, there’s the 1896 Confeitaria do Bolhão.
 If you’re in Boavista try Petúlia, a bakery most known for its delicious bolo rei cake.
 And you can’t miss Tavi while you’re in Foz.
 They serve Fall / Christmas treats like walnut cake and sonhos (fried dough with sugar).

 If you’re spending the Fall in Porto, you can’t miss out on the harvest season in Douro.
 The drive from Porto to the Douro region will take you about 1.5 – 2 hours, but you will be entertained by the amazing scenery once you get out of the bounds of Porto.

 The colors of the Douro Valley during this time of year are indescribable, and the hills are filled with grapes ready to be picked.

 Some wine producers allow visitors to join the harvest and grape stomping experience.
 You’ll have a new appreciation for the Douro wines after seeing the hard work that goes into making them.

-If you haven’t been to Douro before, we would be happy to take you on one of our top-rated private tours with Sara or Pedro.
-Just keep in mind that minimum travelers required for private tours are two people.
+If you haven’t been to Douro before, we would be happy to take you on our private wine tour in douro valley.